Nat-As/Tablaraza/README.md

 ![Downloads](https://img.shields.io/github/downloads/Nat-As/Tablaraza/total)
 <br>

-TablaRaza is a cross-platform GUI application for flashing ISO images to USB drives and SD cards.
+TablaRaza is a cross-platform GUI application for flashing .ISO and .IMG images to USB drives and SD cards.
 This tool provides a simple and intuitive interface for creating bootable media.
 Does not require admin privileges on Windows!

 ## Features